At Scott Creek Conservation Park, you can enjoy a healthy walk in nature, discover hilltop views and look out for the wildlife.

 The Park’s extensive walking trails once provided access to many small landholdings.
 The ridge tracks give superb views of steep heavily wooded slopes and gullies and the landscape beyond.
 The many seasonal creeks give rise to an enormous variety of native fauna and flora species.

 The tracks are clearly signposted and will take you through open woodland and grassland, along creeklines, and passed historic ruins including the Almanda Mine site.
+Please be aware of the seasonal closure around Greenhood Track (Gate 18 and Gate 21) due to Phytophthora.
+More information on Phytophthora is at the bottom of this page.

 Because of the high conservation value of Scott Creek Conservation Park,